We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 Marsa, Malta MRS 3000

-POLICY OPS/1/2020 – CLOSED CIRCUIT TELEVISION SYSTEMS POLICY
+POLICY OPS/2/2021 – CLOSED CIRCUIT TELEVISION SYSTEMS POLICY

-Closed Circuit Television (CCTV) systems are installed in all restaurants of Premier Restaurants Malta Limited and Arcades Limited.
+Closed Circuit Television (CCTV) systems are installed in all restaurants of Premier Restaurants Malta Limited and Arcades Limited, as well as our offices located in the Nineteen Twenty Three Building on Valletta Road, Marsa.
 The use of the CCTV system will be conducted in a professional, ethical and legal manner and any diversion of the use of CCTV security technologies for other purposes is prohibited by this policy e.g. CCTV will not be used for monitoring employee performance.

 2.2.
 Restaurant – any “McDonald’s” restaurant operated by Company